mbhulin/OrientTutorialSimple/create_a_java_program_to_assign_a_student_to_a_cou.md

 # Create a Java Program to Assign a Student to a Course

 ## Learning objectives
-In this chapter of the tutorial you will learn to use the SQL extension **traverse** to traverse a graph recursively
+In this chapter of the tutorial you will learn to use the SQL extension **traverse** to traverse a graph recursively and to navigate from one vertex to a connected vertex.

 If you prefer you can watch a screencast video: